GRANT TITLE: STOP VIOLENCE AGAINST WOMEN ACT GRANT (VAWA)

 - Referring persons seeking enforcement of protection orders to supplementary services (such as emergency shelter programs, hotlines, or legal assistance services); and

-- Taking other appropriate action to assist or secure the safety of the person seeking enforcement of a protection order; and
+- Taking other appropriate action to assist or secure the safety of the person seeking enforcement of a protection order.

-14. To provide funding to law enforcement agencies, nonprofit nongovernmental victim services providers, and State, tribal, territorial, and local governments, (which funding stream shall be known as the Crystal Judson Domestic Violence Protocol Program) to promote --
+13. Providing funding to law enforcement agencies, nonprofit non-governmental victim services providers, and State, tribal, territorial, and local governments, (which funding stream shall be known as the Crystal Judson Domestic Violence Protocol Program) to promote --

 - The development and implementation of training for local victim domestic violence service providers, and to fund victim services personnel, to be known as "Crystal Judson Victim Advocates," to provide supportive services and advocacy for victims of domestic violence committed by law enforcement personnel;